Budget Guide: Cambodia

 Cambodia is very popular on the South East Asia trail, and with gorgeous local people, cheap food and hardly any rules, it’s an easy place to love.
 The Khmer people have been through hell and back during the Khmer Rouge regime that happened not that long ago, but they can still be seen with a huge smile and an air of optimism.
 Cambodia is a budget travellers paradise and well worth the horrible border cross from Thailand at Poi Pet.

 WHERE TO GO IN CAMBODIA

-The tourist trail in Cambodia is fairly well trodden with a few select hits.
+The tourist trail in Cambodia is fairly well-trodden with a few select hits.
 I highly recommend Kampot for mountains, rivers and coffee plantations, the beautiful temples of Angkor accessed via Siem Reap, and Koh Rong: a small, established hippy island, as my favourites.
-Phnom Penh: the bustling, dirty capital and Sihanoukville: a party beach town, are popular as well.
+Phnom Penh: the bustling, dirty capital and Sihanoukville: a party beach town, is popular as well.

 Siem Reap (3-5 days)

 Siem Reap is best known for being the city by which the Angkor Wat temples are accessed.
 The area is very popular with tourists and has become somewhat of a party city.
 And there isn’t much else to do there other than relax by the pool and eat delicious food.

 Angkor Wat temple prices: 1-day = $20, 3-day = $40, 7-day = $60.
 The fastest and most cost-effective way to get around the temples is to hire a tuk-tuk driver for the day for a set price.
 We found one for $25 for two days between three of us.

 You could also sit by the pool of a fancy hotel: most hotels will let you use the pool for free if you buy food in their restaurant.
 Get crazy drinking on a night out on Pub Street, or for a detox go to the amazing yoga and meditation retreat Hariharalaya.